 - She’s written everything.
 (She and Has)

-Observe that we make use of “have” when the noun is in the first and second person singular and plural and third-person plural, and “Has” is used when the noun is in the singular third-person.
+Observe that we use “have” when the noun is in the first and second-person singular and plural and third-person plural, and “Has” is used when the noun is in the singular third-person.

 Negative contractions of Has and Have

 - I haven’t done anything. (have and not)